 - white sugar (for coating)

-To Make: Add the brown sugar, softened or melted butter, egg, vanilla, and molasses to a large bowl.
+Add the brown sugar, softened or melted butter, egg, vanilla, and molasses to a large bowl.

 Whisk to incorporate all ingredients and until the mixture is smooth, using an electric hand mixer on medium speed or a stand mixer using a paddle attachment.